Racial segregation in the United Kingdom: Restaurants

-Dance halls
+Entertainment venues

 George Roberts, aged 31, was refused entry twice to a Liverpool dance hall in 1944 because of his colour; once in civilian clothes and then when he returned in his Home Guard uniform.
 He was taken to court because after the racist incident he refused to go on Home Guard parades claiming he was being insulted while wearing the uniform.
 The West Indian cricketer Learie Constantine gave evidence on his behalf.
 In 1954, Constantine published a book titled Colour Bar (1954), which addressed race relations in Britain and the racism he had experienced.

 In 1958, Wolverhampton's Scala dance hall made national news when the owner refused entry to Udit Kumar Das Gupta on the grounds of race.
 His complaint to the council found support from local MP John Baird and the Musicians Union, who blacklisted the club - the Union's first intervention into racial politics in post-war Britain.
 The jazz musician Johnny Dankworth sued one newspaper for the suggestion that he broke the picket, and donated the proceeds of the case to his charity, the Stars Campaign For Inter-Racial Friendship.

-Sport
+In 2022, black out performances came to the UK.
+A concept originated by Jeremy O. Harris, these showings are designed to "create a space for as many Black-identifying audience members as possible" for select events.
+The tickets were primarily to black-majority or all-black institutions.
+The performances have occurred with three plays in the UK as of 2024: Daddy at the Almeida Theatre in 2022, Tambo & Bones at the Theatre Royal Stratford East in 2023, and Slave Play at Noël Coward Theatre in 2024.

+Sports

 Boxing

 Non-white boxers, like Len Johnson, were barred from competition from 1911 until 1948.
 Due to then Home Secretary Winston Churchill's decision in 1911 to support a colour bar, Johnson was banned from competing at both the Royal Albert Hall and National Sporting Club.
 The British Boxing Board of Control argued that boxers in that period could compete for Empire titles but it did bar boxers who were 'not of pure European descent'.